Hello again, fellow PvPers!

 Dragon Tail | Aqua Tail & Gunk Shot

-An even newer addition to the game than the other newbies (or newly-relevants) in this article, the skillset of Dragalge translates really well to Halloween Cup: it douses things like Queen, A-Wak, and Crustle with Aqua Tail, poisons Azumarill (and also overwhelms Umbreon) with Gunk Shot, and resists the many moves of Poison, Grass and Water types (and Fighters) while beating them down with Dragon Tail.
+The skillset of Dragalge translates really well to Halloween Cup: it douses things like Queen, A-Wak, and Crustle with Aqua Tail, poisons Azumarill (and also overwhelms Umbreon) with Gunk Shot, and resists the many moves of Poison, Grass and (most) Water and Fire types (and Fighters) while beating them down with Dragon Tail.
 Dragalge is quietly very dangerous in this meta.
 Now’s a great time to build one if you’ve been holding off.

 75,000 Dust / 75 Candy